Our Senior Team

 In April 2011, Martin was appointed Chief Crown Prosecutor for CPS Yorkshire and Humberside.

-Barbara Petchey, Deputy Chief Crown Prosecutor for West and North Yorkshire
+Barbara Petchey, Deputy Chief Crown Prosecutor for South Yorkshire and Humberside

 Barbara graduated in law from Cambridge University in 1985 and joined the County Prosecuting Solicitors Department in West Yorkshire.
 When the CPS was set up in 1986, Barbara transferred into the Service as a Crown Prosecutor.